Skip navigation

 New to EDC?
 Take a quick assessment to see how we can support your business.

-Already an EDC customer and need to stay informed on the current U.S. business environment and issues related to Canada-U.S. trade?
-Contact your EDC relationship manager or call us at 1-800-229-0575.
+Already an EDC customer?
+Stay informed on the current U.S. business environment and Canada-U.S. trade issues by contacting your EDC relationship manager or calling 1-800-229-0575.

 Related topics